jfspps/howtos/Java/IntroducingThreads.md

 Entering a parameter to ```join()``` sets the timeout for ```threadY.join()``` to wait, like ```threadY.join(2000)```.
 This will set a time limit for the threadY to complete.
 If the time passes, then the statements proceeding ```join()``` will run regardless if threadY finished or not.

 The GitHub repo for the above example is [here](https://github.com/jfspps/JavaThreadsDemo).

+This article illustrates an example of _multithreading_, by running multiple tasks (and likely concurrent methods) at the same time.
+Above, there were at least three threads in operation during the application execution.